actions/runner-images/README.md

 *Following Along / Change Notifications*

 * **High Impact Changes** (ex. breaking changes, new or deprecated environments) will be posted to the GitHub Changelog on our [blog](https://github.blog/changelog/) and on [twitter](https://twitter.com/GHchangelog).
-Minor breaking changes will be pinned in this repository and marked with `Announcement` tag.
+Low Impact changes will be pinned in this repository and marked with the [Announcement](https://github.com/actions/virtual-environments/labels/Announcement) tag.
 * **Regular Weekly Rhythm** can be followed by watching [Releases](https://github.com/actions/virtual-environments/releases) to see when we generate candidate environments or deploy new ones.
-You can also track upcoming changes by `in development` and `awaiting-deployment` tags.
+You can also track upcoming changes using the [awaiting-deployment](https://github.com/actions/virtual-environments/labels/awaiting-deployment) tag.

 [ubuntu-18.04]: https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1804-README.md
 [ubuntu-16.04]: https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1604-README.md